Philosocode/philosocode-blog/collections/_webhero/html/5-text-tags-1/lesson.md

 ## \<br> and \<hr>
 #### Challenge: Try The Tags
-What's the best way to see what a tag does?
-Use it!
+Question: What's the best way to see what a tag does?<br>
+Answer: Use it!

 Add `<br>` and `<hr>` to your HTML file and see what happens.

 {% toggle %}